Do I get any money back if I don't die before the life insurance policy term ends?

 How do I notify Aviva of a change of name?

-If your name has changed, you can call to tell us on 0800 068 6800.
+If your name has changed, please contact us.
 Dependent upon the circumstances, we may need to see evidence of the change in the form of an original or certified legal document.

 Can I cancel my life insurance policy at any time?